-Different contexts working together makes it innovative because enables connections among different fields.
+Different contexts working together and it makes it innovative because it enables to connect different fields.

 "It was an extreme privilege to have access to all the brains and diverse experiences of the group.
 Knowledge, expertise, that was put on the table.
 Space to let the knowledge and expertise happen." (facilitator)